puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

 > -Mark Twain

-You already encountered `facter` tool when we asked you to run `facter ipaddress` in the setup section of this Quest Guide.
-We briefly discussed the tool's role in a Puppet run—the Puppet agent runs `facter` to get a list of facts about the system to send to the Puppet master as it requests a catalog.
+You already encountered the `facter` tool when we asked you to run `facter ipaddress` in the setup section of this Quest Guide.
+We briefly discussed the tool's role in a Puppet run: the Puppet agent runs `facter` to get a list of facts about the system to send to the Puppet master as it requests a catalog.
 The Puppet master then uses these facts to help compile that catalog before sending it back to the Puppet agent to be applied.